Ezurio/igsdk/aws/lambdas/util/README.md

 # Utility Lambda Functions
-This folder contains various utility Lambda functions for the Laird Connectivity Sentrius&trade; IG60.
+This folder contains various utility Lambda functions for the Sentrius&trade; IG60.

 ## General Requirements
 All of the pre-configured Greengrass Lambda functions have the following requirements:
-* **Greengrass Core**: A Laird Sentrius&trade; IG60 supporting AWS Greengrass
+* **Greengrass Core**: A Sentrius&trade; IG60 supporting AWS Greengrass
 * **AWS Account**: An AWS account that can deploy the following AWS services:
   * Amazon S3
   * Amazon CloudFront